mibrs/mibrs.github.io/_posts/2023-02-07-Get-Started-With-Alice3-Part2.md

 In order for the biped to stand properly after walking, we use the built-in procedure *straigtenOutJoints*.

+## The full tiger project

 These three methods and some more to show the use of camera and object markers are used inside the procedure *myFirstMethod*.
-You can also download the project from the repository, it's name is *240506_Tiger3.a3p*.
+You can also download the project from the [repository](https://github.com/mibrs/Alice3Coding/blob/main/240506_Tiger3.a3p) , it's name is *240506_Tiger3.a3p*.
 Download the program, remix it and make it your own.

 ![myFirstMethode_Code](/assets/2024-05-07_11-18-15.png).